[AD press tickets]

-We spent the weekend at Warwick Castle, which is rapidly becoming one of our favourite places.
-We were there to watch the Wars of the Roses show and stay in a Knight’s Village Lodge.
+We spent the weekend in a Warwick Castle Knights Lodge.
+We were there to watch the incredible Wars of the Roses show.
 Here’s a short video of what we were up to.
 Turn up the volume, it’s dramatic!

 Wars of the Roses Live